AlbertoBasalo/principles-and-patterns/src/3-behavioral/3-command/docs/command.md

 ## Tasks

-- [ ] Create a command to work with a complex system (bookings, payments, cancellations, etc.)
+- [ ] Create a command to encapsulate the booking logic